smithfarm/obs_scm_demo/README.md

 So did I went I set out to write this `README.md`.
 But I didn't know how to set up my project so that it would build automatically (in OBS) whenever I push code to github, and I didn't know how to set it up so I could maintain the spec file and the changes file in git.
-If you already know how to do that, then it's quite possible that you don't need this.
+Learning how to do that required effort and I wrote this `README.md` in the hopes of making the learning process smoother for others.

 ## OK, I'm ready.
 Let's get started.